90 of the Biggest Events and Festivals in Raleigh, N.C., in 2020

 The sixth annual Triangle Oktoberfest at Koka Booth Amphitheatre in Cary is set to provide plenty of family-friendly activities including live music, storytelling, dancing and traditional Bavarian food and fare (plus local and authentic German beers on hand).

 Moonlight in the Garden, mid-Nov.
-2019
+2020

 A magical lighting exhibition that's suited for the entire family, Moonlight in the Garden at JC Raulston Arboretum at North Carolina State University is a once-per-year opportunity to see the nationally-acclaimed gardens artfully illuminated by colorful lights.
 Each evening of the ticketed event is paired with live music, food trucks, hot apple cider, fire pits and marshmallows to roast!

-American Indian Heritage Celebration, mid-Nov.
-2019
+American Indian Heritage Celebration, mid-to-late Nov.
+2020

 Musicians, dancers, artists, storytellers and authors from N.C.'s eight state-recognized tribes will gather for this popular family event.
 For all ages, the celebration is a firsthand opportunity to learn about the state’s American Indian culture, past and present.
 Activities include craft demonstrations, hands-on activities, games, foods and much more.

-North Hills Tree Lighting Celebration, mid-Nov.
-2019
+North Hills Tree Lighting Celebration, mid-to-late Nov.
+2020

 The annual lighting of a 41-foot-tall Christmas tree, a visit from Santa Claus, trackless train rides for kids, live music and plenty of vendors on hand make this celebration an equally great event for families and a fun date idea.
 Arrive a tad early to join in on the Holiday Sip & Shop to knock out some shopping at local retailers like Peter Millar, Quail Ridge Books, Scout & Molly's plus more while enjoying complimentary hot chocolate and cider.

-75th Annual Raleigh Christmas Parade, Nov.
-23, 2019
+76th Annual Raleigh Christmas Parade, Nov.
+21, 2020

-A Raleigh tradition for more than 70 years, the Raleigh Christmas Parade is the largest parade of its kind between Atlanta and Washington, D.C.
+A Raleigh tradition for more than 75 years, the Raleigh Christmas Parade is the largest parade of its kind between Atlanta and Washington, D.C.
 The parade-filled with marching bands, dancers, classic cars, super heroes and more- marches through downtown Raleigh for two hours along a 1.4-mile route that draws a crowd of 60,000 spectators.

-North Carolina Chinese Lantern Festival, late Nov.
-2019 through mid-Jan.
-2020
+North Carolina Chinese Lantern Festival-Cary, late Nov.
+2020 through mid-Jan.
+2021

 Rudolph the Red-Nosed Reindeer: The Musical, late Nov. through mid-Dec.
-2019
+2020

 Based on the animated television special "Rudolph The Red-Nosed Reindeer" and the stage production directed and conceived by Jeff Frank and First Stage, the characters you know and love-Rudolph, the Abominable Snowman, Santa and Mrs. Claus and more-come to life in this Broadway Series South production.

 Boylan Heights Art Walk, early Dec.
-2019
+2020

 For 26 years and counting, the Boylan Heights Art Walk has featured more than a hundred artists and craftspeople selling a wide range of glasswork, jewelry, woodwork, clay work and ceramics, photography and prints, multimedia, painting and other art from the neighborhood’s porches, yards, and sidewalks (in of the area's prettiest neighborhoods!).

 State Capitol Tree Lighting Ceremony, early Dec.
-2019
+2020

 With luminaries lighting the Capitol grounds and local choral groups filling the air with seasonal songs, the lighting of the tree at the North Carolina State Capitol building is a sign for many that the holiday season is officially here.
 After the lighting of the tree, stick around to tour the inside of the Capitol, covered in wreaths and draped in garland.

-48th Annual Oakwood Candlelight Tour, early Dec.
-2019
+49th Annual Oakwood Candlelight Tour, early Dec.
+2020

 Historic Oakwood, a community of homes, many of which are dated to the mid-1800s to early 1900s, has its own small town feel.
 Elegantly decorated for the holidays, you can step inside about a dozen private homes, staffed with docents who tell the rich history of this Century Victorian neighborhood.

 Theatre In The Park presents A Christmas Carol, early Dec.
-2019
+2020

-This theater production from local passionate mind Ira David Wood III, celebrating its 45th year during the 2019 holiday season, has wowed more than a million guests throughout the years.
+This theater production from local passionate mind Ira David Wood III, celebrating its 46th year during the 2020 holiday season, has wowed more than a million guests throughout the years.
 The beloved musical comedy, in which Wood himself puts on an incredible performance as Scrooge, has been a longstanding tradition for families in the area-tickets tend to go quickly so plan ahead!

-Carolina Ballet: The Nutcracker, early Dec.
-2019
+Carolina Ballet presents The Nutcracker, early Dec.
+2020

 Grace, grandeur and mysterious illusions.
 Carolina Ballet's holiday classic is a can't-miss tradition for locals, visitors, families and friends.
 The only production in the country using illusions created by renowned magician Rick Thomas, The Nutcracker will make characters levitate, disappear and reappear before your eyes in 14 performances at the Duke Energy Center for the Performing Arts.

 First Night Raleigh, Dec.
-31, 2019
+31, 2020

 First Night Raleigh, a downtown Raleigh New Year's Eve celebration for more than 25 years, is an all-day event with more than 100 performances (music, dance, theater, comedy and more) across 35 venues.
 Tons of kids' activities, a 90-foot-tall Ferris wheel and a countdown to midnight (where, yes, a giant acorn drops from the sky as the clock strikes 12) and celebratory fireworks highlight a full day of festivities.